Khalid Abdalla

 Abdalla is on the board of the National Student Drama Festival.
-In 2011, Abdalla became one of the founding members of the Mosireen ("We Insist") Collective in Cairo: a group of revolutionary filmmakers and activists dedicated to supporting citizen media across Egypt in the wake of Mubarak's fall.
+In 2011, he became one of the founding members of the Mosireen ("We Insist") Collective in Cairo: a group of revolutionary filmmakers and activists dedicated to supporting citizen media across Egypt in the wake of Hosni Mubarak's fall.
 Three months after it began, Mosireen became the most watched non-profit YouTube channel in Egypt of all time, and in the whole world in January 2012.

 Early life

 Abdalla was born in Glasgow, Scotland, to Egyptian parents, and was brought up in London.
 Abdalla's father and grandfather were well-known anti-regime activists in Egypt.
 His parents were both physicians who immigrated to the UK before he was born.

-Abdalla was educated at King's College School, an independent school for boys in Wimbledon in South West London and his classmates included actor Ben Barnes and comedian Tom Basden.
+Abdalla was educated at King's College School, an independent school for boys in Wimbledon in south-west London and his classmates included actor Ben Barnes and comedian Tom Basden.
 He became interested in acting after becoming involved in his school's thriving drama scene.
 In 1998, he directed a production of Someone Who'll Watch Over Me by Frank McGuinness, which ended up having a successful run at the Edinburgh Festival and earned five stars in The Scotsman newspaper, making him the youngest director to receive this accolade.

 After spending a gap year travelling around the Middle East, Abdalla went on to Queens' College, Cambridge, where he read English.
 He was active in the student drama scene alongside the likes of contemporaries Rebecca Hall and Dan Stevens.
 He was a joint winner with Cressida Trew, his future wife, of the Judges' Award for Acting at the National Student Drama Festival for his performance in Bedbound by Enda Walsh.
+Abdalla trained under Philippe Gaulier at École Philippe Gaulier.

 Career

-In 2003, Abdalla played the title role in Christopher Marlowe's Tamburlaine the Great at the Rose Theatre.
-This was the inaugural production of Peter Hall's Canon's Mouth Theatre Company composed of "young actors intent on discovering a new voice for the great metaphorical dramas of the Renaissance".
+In 2003, Abdalla played the title role in Christopher Marlowe's Tamburlaine the Great at the Rose Theatrein Kingston, London.
+This was the inaugural production of Peter Hall's Canon's Mouth Theatre Company, composed of "young actors intent on discovering a new voice for the great metaphorical dramas of the Renaissance".

 Abdalla's first screen role was in a 2005 episode of Spooks entitled Infiltration of a New Threat.

 In 2006, Abdalla made his Hollywood debut in United 93, a film about the 11 September attacks, and garnered critical acclaim for his portrayal of Ziad Jarrah.
 He was cast in the lead role of the film The Kite Runner.
 In preparation for that role, he spent time in Kabul learning Dari Persian and kite-flying.

 In 2008, Abdalla appeared as Guy Pringle in the BBC Radio 4 adaptation of Fortunes of War.
 He starred as Freddy in Green Zone with Matt Damon and director Paul Greengrass.

 In 2009–10, Abdalla produced and acted in the independent Egyptian film In the Last Days of the City, directed by Tamer El Said.

 In November 2010, Abdalla was awarded special recognition for achievements in cinema at the Cairo International Film Festival.